Single Father Financial Help: Government & Organizations

 Transportation Grants

-Government transportation grants do not go directly to individuals needing to drive to work, school, grocery shopping, medical appointments, or to pick up the kids for a weekend stay with dad.
+Government transportation grants do not directly help individuals who need to drive to work, school, grocery shopping, medical appointments, or to pick up the kids for a weekend stay with Dad.
 However, single fathers can find help with car, bus, and train rides through other programs.

 • Commuting to Work